bianchi-ed/discord.js-bot-model/README.md

 ## Pre-Requisites

-[Instructions on how to install and set up the project]
+[Instructions on how to set up the project]

 ## config.json